CorrelAid/correlaidx-kn-datavisualization/README.md

 # CorrelAidXKonstanz-DataVisualization

-Herzlich Willkommen zu unserem Workshop zur **Datenvisualisierung mit R**!
+Welcome to our workshop on **data visualization with R**!

 ## Download
-- Die Materialien zum Workshop können [hier](https://github.com/ZoeWolter/CorrelAidXKonstanz-DataVisualization/archive/main.zip) heruntergeladen werden.
-- Danach die Datei entzippen und in dem Ordner speichern, wo das R-Projekt abgelegt werden soll.
-- Öffnen des R-Projekts über die Datei *data-visualization.Rproj*
+- You can download all the material for the workshop [here](https://github.com/ZoeWolter/CorrelAidXKonstanz-DataVisualization/archive/main.zip) heruntergeladen werden.
+- Unzip the folder and store it in the folder you want to have your R project in.
+- Open the R porject via the file *data-visualization.Rproj*

 ## Workshop

-**Tag 1:**
-- Top1
-- Top2
-- Top3
+- Data preprocessing

-**Tag 2:**
+- First steps and layers when using ggplot2
+- Different types of plots: barplot, scatterplot, lineplot
-- Top1
+- Colors and facets
-- Top2
+- Themes and labels
-- Top3
+- Altering scales
+- Hands-on session using data from OpenData Konstanz